 Phase 7: Sneak Preview

-It turned out that the conference – as low key as it appears – had 500 people attending and given I was keynoting, that was probably more people than will ever come to my talk at PyCon US.
-No sudden increase of pressure at all.
+It turned out that the conference – as low-key as it appears – had 500 people attending and given I was keynoting, that was probably more people than will ever come to my talk at PyCon US.
+No sudden increase in pressure at all.

 Interestingly, I’ve come to take smaller events more seriously than the big ones.
 If a small conference pays for my travels and gives me a prominent slot, I have both more responsibility and attention than if I paid my way to an event where I’m one of many speakers.

 So for example at PyCon US most people I’ll meet in the hallway neither know who I am nor that I speak at all.
-In Ukraine I was busy talking to people all the time.
+In Ukraine I was busy talking to people all the time, which is what I love about speaking at conferences in general.

 It went well in the end (I even had some time for questions) and I quite enjoyed the experience.
 That made me a lot more relaxed about PyCon US!